fastoch/Container-Fundamentals/README.md

 IPC namespaces provide a powerful way to isolate and manage inter-process communication resources in Linux, contributing to better resource management and security in containerized environments.

-## The PID (or Process) namespace
+## The PID (Process ID) namespace

 Provides an isolated process tree for each namespace, allowing isolation of processes inside a container.
 A container cannot see the processes of another container, and cannot see the processes of the host machine.

+### Inside and outside a container

-Let's run a container named 'demo' that uses the busybox image, and let's execute the top command inside of it:
+Let's run a container named 'demo' that uses the busybox image, and executes the top command:
 ```bash
 docker run --name demo -d busybox top
 ```

 Now, let's get the PID of that container:
-`docker inspect -f '{{.State.Pid}}'`
+`docker inspect demo | grep Pid`

-- `-f` is the **format** option, which specifies a Go template to extract specific information from the inspect output
-  - Docker is written in Go
-- The template `{{.State.Pid}}` instructs Docker to return only the PID value from the State section of the inspect output
+To view processes inside a specific container: `docker top <container_id_or_name>`
+In our example: `docker top demo`

+To know how the process looks like from inside the process namespace, we'll use the `nsenter` command.
+This command is very useful for running commands inside namespaces.
+- `sudo nsenter --target <PID>`

 ---

-### A note about the busybox image
+**A note about the busybox image**

 The BusyBox Docker image is a lightweight and versatile container image that **combines multiple UNIX utilities** into a single executable binary.
 It's often referred to as the "**Swiss Army Knife of Embedded Linux**" due to its compact size and functionality.